Back To Search Results

 Etiology

-Though miliaria affects all age groups and both genders equally, infants and children are at a higher risk due to eccrine duct immaturity.[3]
-Sweating is the most common risk factor for miliaria.
-Therefore, hot or humid conditions and high fevers are associated with miliaria.
-The following have been identified as causes of miliaria:
+Although miliaria affects all age groups, ethnicities, and both genders equally, infants and children are at higher risk due to the immaturity of their eccrine ducts.[3]
+Sweating is the most common risk factor, making hot or humid conditions and high fevers particularly associated with the development of miliaria.

-- Type I pseudohypoaldosteronism: Mineralocorticoid resistance results in loss of sodium through eccrine glands and has been associated with pustular miliaria rubra.[6][7][8]
+• Type I pseudohypoaldosteronism: This condition involves mineralocorticoid resistance, leading to sodium loss through eccrine glands, and has been associated with pustular miliaria rubra.[6][7][8]

-- Morvan syndrome: A rare autosomal recessive disease that results in hyperhidrosis, among other abnormalities, which predisposes to miliaria.[9][10]
+• Morvan syndrome: A rare autosomal recessive disorder characterized by hyperhidrosis, among other abnormalities, which predisposes individuals to miliaria.[9][10]

-- Medications: Drugs that induce sweating such as bethanechol, clonidine, and neostigmine have been linked to miliaria.[11]
-Additionally, few cases of isotretinoin-induced miliaria have been reported.[12]
+• Medications: Drugs that induce sweating, such as bethanechol, clonidine, and neostigmine, have been associated with miliaria.[11]
+Additionally, a few cases of isotretinoin-induced miliaria have been reported.[12]

 Epidemiology